OpenAnswers/top4j/docs/JMX_INTERFACE.md

 **MemoryStats** [io.top4j:type=JVM,statsType=MemoryStats]
 ---------------------------------------------------------
-**Description:** Used to persist and expose stats relating to the JVM memory pool usage.
+**Description:** Used to store and expose stats relating to the JVM memory pool usage.

 ### Attributes